Care That Restores Identity - Every Day, Montessori Brings It Back

 MORE INFOTrue adaptation is about blending with purpose, not fading away.

-The Montessori Dementia Center is proud to be the exclusive Canadian licensee and training partner of Dr. Camp and the renowned Center for Applied Research in Dementia (CARD).
-Learn more about implementing the Montessori Inspired Lifestyle® in your community.
+MDC is the exclusive Canadian licensee and training partner of CARD, bringing the original Montessori-based approach to dementia care to communities across Canada.
+Learn more about Training and/or implementing the Montessori Inspired Lifestyle® in your organization.

 Lorem ipsum dolor sit amet placerat facilisis felis miin sit amet placerat facilisis felis tempus.
 Eleifend pellentesque natoque faucibus magna felis miin tempusut etiam felis mi in tempus.
 Eleifend pellentesque natoque faucibus magna felis Eleifend